PhyllomeOS/phyllomeos/README.md

 git clone https://github.com/PhyllomeOS/PhyllomeOS.git
 ```

-Modify some files, typically inside the `blocks` directory, using your favorite editor.
+Modify some files, typically inside the `ingredients` directory, using your favorite editor.

-Then, merge the kickstart basic building blocks into a single file, a process called 'flattening'.
+Then, merge the kickstart basic building blocks or ingredients of the recipe into a single file, or dish.
+This process is called 'flattening'.

 ```
-ksflatten -c virtual-desktop-hypervisor.cfg -o ../leaves/virtual-phyllome-desktop.cfg
+ksflatten -c virtual-desktop-hypervisor.cfg -o ../dishes/virtual-phyllome-desktop.cfg
 ```

 > If any errors are detected, go back and fix them.

-When you are done, move to the `leaves` directory:
+When you are done, move to the `dishes` directory:

 ```
-cd ../leaves
+cd ../dishes
 ```

 ### Fire it up!